flipacholas/Architecture-of-consoles/articles/playstation-3.md

 {{< /figure_img >}}

 {{% inner_markdown %}}
 The HDMI connector is made of 19 pins {{< cite "graphics-hdmi_wiki" >}}, all in a single socket.
-It transfers a digital signal, meaning that the picture and audio are broadcast using '0' and '1' and not a range of values found in analogue signals.
+It transfers a digital signal, meaning that the picture and audio are broadcast using discrete zeroes and ones (and not a range of continous values found in analogue signals).
 Consequently, it doesn't suffer from the interference or image degradation that previous equipment did, such as screen artefacts produced by cheap SCART cables.

 To this day, the HDMI protocol is continuously being revised {{< cite "graphics-hdmi_spec" >}}, with new versions of the specification offering more features (i.e. larger image resolution, refresh rate, alternative colour spaces, etc) while retaining the same physical medium for backwards compatibility.
 {{% /inner_markdown %}}